-California consistently ranks first in the nation for the number of patents filed annually - 45,175 in 2016.
+California consistently ranks first in the nation for the number of patents filed annually - 45,175in 2016.
 Texas, ranking second with 9,934, had less than a quarter of the number of patents filed during the same period, followed by New York with 8,464.

-California's economy ranked fifth largest in the world in 2019 - only the national economies of the United States, China, Japan, and Germany being larger.
+California's economy ranked fifth largest in the world in 2018 - only the national economies of the United States, China, Japan, and Germany being larger.
 Historically, a number of factors have contributed to California's significant positon within the global marketplace, including its strategic west coast location, its economically diverse regional economies, its skilled workforce, and its culture of innovation and entrepreneurship, particularly in the area of technology.
-California has the largest workforce in the nation, comprised of over 19 million people who are comparatively younger and more educated than the national average.
+California has the largest workforce in the nation, comprised of 19.4 million people who are comparatively younger and more educated than the national average.
+As an example, over 30% of the working age population in California holds at least a bachelor's degree.

 Many policy makers and economists describe California as having not a single economy, but having a highly integrated network of industry clusters that provide access points to other areas of the U.S. and across the world.
 While biotech has a comparative advantage in some regions, information technology drives growth in others.
 This economic diversity is one of the reasons California moved so aggressively out of the Great Recession (recession).
 In the recession, California experienced unemployment above 13%, and in some areas of the state, such as Imperial County, unemployment remained above 20% throughout the duration.
-By 2019, California has regained all 1.1 million jobs lost in the recession and has added, since February 2011, over three million jobs.
+Today, California has regained all 1.1 million jobs lost in the recession and has added, since February 2011, over three million jobs.